AlaYousef/portfolio-project2/README.md

 ### Colour Scheme

-The colour scheme which chosen is one based violett, bright orange and white for texts.
+The colour scheme which chosen is one based violett for main background and body text, bright orange for divs background and white for header text.
 These colors are compatible with each other which are consistent in style and colour and at the same time create contrast between background and foreground colours.

 ![Colour Palate image](assets/documentation/colour-pallet.png)
 [Back to top](<#contents>)

 ### Typography
 The fonts chosen were 'Instrument Serif' with weight 400 Regular style for the heading.
-This font is attractive., so it is appropriate for but not easy to read for the body text.
-So the body text has  the default font  that the browser has.This font is imported from [Google Fonts](https://fonts.google.com/specimen/Instrument+Serif/)
+This font is attractive, so it is appropriate but not easy to read for the body text.
+So the body text has the default font that the browser has.
+This font is imported from [Google Fonts](https://fonts.google.com/specimen/Instrument+Serif/)

 [Back to top](<#contents>)

 ---

 # Features
 The Prophets History Quiz is set up to be simple, clear and easy to use.
-It contains many features that the user probably need such as a navigation bar, contact form and most importantly, the information that user is looking for will be found once he opens the site.
-The goal in general is to let the user feel comfortable and lucidity that what he want to know is exist in the site, clear, understandable and can obtain easily.
+It contains many features that the user probably need such as a navigation buttons, contact form.
+The goal in general is to let the user feel comfortable and lucidity  about what the site and how easy it is to deal with it.

 ## Existing Features
   * ### start page